-Woolwich is changing rapidly with the arrival of Crossrail due in 2018, spurring major high-density redevelopment and regeneration in the town centre.
+Woolwich is changing rapidly with the arrival of Crossrail due, spurring major high-density redevelopment and regeneration in the town centre.
 Woolwich Central is a significant example of this new development and covers an area close to Woolwich Arsenal station.

 Phases 1 and 2 of Woolwich Central, a large supermarket and council offices, are now complete.
 Formation Architects have gained planning consent and been commissioned by Meyer Homes to deliver the final two phases of the development.
 Phases 3 and 4 combined consist of 804 mixed tenure residential units, and approximately 2,700sqm of commercial (affordable workshops, office and retail and café space) and community space.
 The overall scheme aims to provide a sustainable mixed-use quarter, a well-landscaped public realm, improve the active frontages and links with the existing area, and reconnect the Woolwich Common Conservation Area to the riverfront.